-- (1) The Vibrio vulnificus-Control Plan shall include the following: - (a) Identification of triggers which address factors that affect risks.
+- (1) The Vibrio vulnificus Control Plan shall include the following: - (a) Identification of triggers which address factors that affect risks.
 The triggers will be used to indicate when control measures are needed.
-One or more of the following triggers will be used: - (i) The water temperatures in the area; and - (ii) The air temperatures in the area; and - (iii) Salinity in the area; and - (iv) Harvesting techniques in the area; and - (v) Other factors which affect risk which can be used as a basis for reducing risk. - (ba) Implementation of one or more of the following control measures to reduce the risk of Vibrio vulnificus and/or Vibrio parahaemolyticus illness: - (i) Labeling oysters and/or hard clams, "For shucking by a certified dealer", when the Average Monthly Maximum Wwater temperature exceeds the temperature associated with Vibrio illnesses that caused the State to meet the illness threshold 70°F.
+One or more of the following triggers will be used: - (i) The water temperatures in the area; and - (ii) The air temperatures in the area; and - (iii) Salinity in the area; and - (iv) Harvesting techniques in the area; and - (v) Other factors which affect risk which can be used as a basis for reducing risk. - (ba) Implementation of one or more of the following control measures to reduce the risk of Vibrio vulnificus and/or Vibrio parahaemolyticus illness: - (i) Labeling oysters and/or hard clams, "For shucking by a certified dealer", when the Average Monthly Maximum Wwater Itemperature exceeds the temperature associated with Vibrio illnesses that caused the State to meet the illness threshold 70°F.

-(ii) Subjecting all oysters and/or hard clams intended for the raw, half-shell market to Authority approved post-harvest processing when the Average Monthly Maximum Wwater temperature exceeds the temperature associated with Vibrio illnesses that caused the State to meet the illness threshold 70°F.
+(ii) Subjecting all oysters and/or hard clams intended for the raw, half-shell market to Authority approved post-harvest processing when the Average Monthly Maximum Wwater Itemperature exceeds the temperature associated with Vibrio illnesses that caused the State to meet the illness threshold 70°F.

 (iii) Cooling oysters and/or hard clams to 50°F within one hour of harvest when the water temperature exceeds the temperature associated with Vibrio illnesses that caused the State to meet the illness threshold.
-When deemed appropriate by the Authority an exception may be permitted for hard clams to allow for tempering. - Reducing time of exposure to ambient air temperature prior to delivery to the initial certified dealer based on modeling sampling, as determined by the Authority in consultation w FDA.
-For the purpose of time to temperature control, begins once the first shellstock harvested is submerged.
-When this control measure is selected, Stateplans will include controls when water temperature promotes minimize risk to less than three (3) illnesses per 100,000 servings when Average Monthly Maximum Wwater Ttemperature exceeds 80°F. Authority approved Best Management Practices (BMPs) will be applied to minimize V.v. growth to the extent possible when Average Monthly Maximum Water temperature exceeds 70°F but is less than or equal to 80 °F. BMPs will ensure that when the water temperature exceeds 70°F but is less than or equal to 75°F risk is minimized to less than 1.75 illnesses per 100,000 servings and when water temperature exceeds 75°F but is less than or equal 80 °F the will not exceed 2.5 illnesses per 100,000 servings.
-These per serving will be determined using the FDA developed Vibrio vulnificus calculator.
+When deemed appropriate by the Authority an exception may be permitted for hard clams to allow for tempering.

+Reducing time of exposure to ambient air temperature prior to delivery to the initial certified dealer based on modeling or sampling, as determined by the Authority in consultation with FDA.
+For the purpose of time to temperature control, time begins once the first shellstock harvested is no longer submerged.
+When this control measure is selected, State V.v. plans will include controls when water temperature promotes V.v. levels and risk of illness increases.
+The controls will minimize risk to less than three (3) illnesses per 100,000 servings when Average Monthly Maximum Wwater

+Ttemperature exceeds 80°F. Authority approved Best Management Practices (BMPs) will be applied to minimize V.v. growth to the extent possible when Average Monthly Maximum Water temperature exceeds 70°F but is less than or equal to 80°F. BMPs will ensure that when the water temperature exceeds 70°F but is less than or equal to 75°F risk is minimized to less than 1.75 illnesses per 100,000 servings and when water temperature exceeds 75°F but is less than or equal 80°F the risk will not exceed 2.5 illnesses per 100,000 servings.
+These risks per serving will be determined using the FDA developed Vibrio vulnificus calculator.

-water temperature exceeds the temperature associated with Vibrio illnesses that caused the State to meet the illness threshold.
+(iv) Prohibiting the harvest of oysters and/or hard clams when water temperature exceeds the temperature associated with Vibrio illnesses that caused the State to meet the illness threshold.
 The State Authority may implement alternative controls that will reduce the risk to a level comparable to the risk per serving identified above in @.05 E. (1) (b) (iii) when water temperatures exceed 70°F.